A Possible Cold Imprint of Voids on the Microwave Background Radiation: Acknowledgments

 \section{Acknowledgments}

-We thank P.\ M.\ Sutter for his helpful discussions and comments on an earlier version of the manuscript.
+We thank P.\ M.\ Sutter for his helpful discussions and comments on an earlier version of the manuscript, and S. Nadathur for useful comments on our later version.
+We thank the referee for a helpful report.
 We thank Baojiu Li for providing the $N$-body simulations.
 MN is grateful for support from a New Frontiers grant from the Sir John Templeton Foundation.
 YC is supported by the Durham Junior Research Fellowship.
 IS acknowledges NASA grants NNX12AF83G and NNX10AD53G for support.
-YC, SC and CF acknowledge a grant with the RCUK reference ST/F001166/1.
+YC, SC and CF acknowledge the support of the Science and Technology Facilities Council [Grant number ST/F001166/1].
 Part of the calculations for this paper were performed on the ICC Cosmology Machine, which is part of the DiRAC Facility jointly funded by STFC, the Large Facilities Capital Fund of BIS, and Durham University.
-The void catalogue used in this paper can be obtained at $\url{\rm http://skysrv.pha.jhu.edu/\sim neyrinck/DR7voids.tgz}$.
+Some of the results in this paper are derived using the {\sc HEALPix} package \citep{Gorski2005}.

+Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
+The SDSS Web Site is {\tt http://www.sdss.org/}.

+The SDSS is managed by the Astrophysical Research Consortium for the Participating Institutions.
+The Participating Institutions are the American Museum of Natural History, Astrophysical Institute Potsdam, University of Basel, University of Cambridge, Case Western Reserve University, University of Chicago, Drexel University, Fermilab, the Institute for Advanced Study, the Japan Participation Group, Johns Hopkins University, the Joint Institute for Nuclear Astrophysics, the Kavli Institute for Particle Astrophysics and Cosmology, the Korean Scientist Group, the Chinese Academy of Sciences (LAMOST), Los Alamos National Laboratory, the Max-Planck-Institute for Astronomy (MPIA), the Max-Planck-Institute for Astrophysics (MPA), New Mexico State University, Ohio State University, University of Pittsburgh, University of Portsmouth, Princeton University, the United States Naval Observatory, and the University of Washington.